Assistance from Hackensack and Bergen County Salvation Army.

 Seasonal programs are offered year round, starting in the spring and extending to the winter.
 As with all resources referenced here, qualifications will need to be met by applicants.

 Food pantries and thrift stores are located in the area.
 They can offer emergency food boxes, groceries, and government commodities.
-The thrift store will distribute vouchers for items such as furniture and clothes.
+The Salvation Army also assists during the holidays and passes out free Easter, Thanksgiving, and Christmas food baskets.
+The thrift or Family store will distribute vouchers for items such as furniture and clothes.

 One program that focuses on veterans is Operation Red Shield.
 It supports active military personnel, veterans, and their family members in the Hackensack area.
+There may even be applications to veteran rent assistance programs if they are facing eviction or homeless in Bergen County.
 Call 908-851-9300 for details.

 Some neighboring counties in New Jersey offer preschool and child care programs for children up to five years of age.
+They can be used by parents to keep their children safe, and the Salvation Army in Bergen County may also give them free meals or food boxes.
 Some centers may be able to support students up to age 12.

 Applying from Bergen County Salvation Army